Digital Thermometer For Coffee Brewing

 Is a thermometer useful for pour-over coffee?

 Yes.
 Pour-over coffee is one of the best use cases because water temperature, pouring pace, and grind size all affect extraction.
-A thermometer makes it easier to repeat a recipe once you find a cup you like.
+A thermometer makes it easier to repeat a recipe once you find a cup you like, and it helps you identify whether a flavor change came from temperature or from another variable.

 What matters more: temperature accuracy or speed?